thelinuxlich/vue-dashing-js/README.md

 * Jobs — Your js/coffee jobs for fetching data (e.g for calling third party APIs like twitter).
 Name them *\*.job.js/\*.job.coffee*
 * Lib — Optional js/coffee files to help out your jobs.
 * Public — Static files that you want to serve.
 A good place for a favicon or a custom 404 page.
-* Widgets — All the html/css/coffee for individual widgets.
+* Widgets — All the vue templates for individual widgets.

 Run `dashing-js` from command line to find out what command line tools are available to you.